FruitPunchSamurai1961/StockShinobi/frontend/README.md

 Ts: stores all types, interfaces, and enums
 Utils: Helper Code for Frontend
 Views: Main Components that combine the /Components/* to render pages
+Dev: React Buddy code to help with development
 ```

 ## Available Scripts